-Throughout 2020 and into 2021, we have generated compelling clinical data with our most advanced product candidate, KSI-301, a novel anti-VEGF antibody biopolymer conjugate, which is designed to maintain potent and effective drug levels in ocular tissues for longer periods than the currently-marketed biologic medicines used to treat retinal diseases.
+To date, we have generated compelling clinical data with our most advanced product candidate, KSI-301, a novel anti-VEGF antibody biopolymer conjugate, which is designed to maintain potent and effective drug levels in ocular tissues for longer periods than the currently-marketed biologic medicines used to treat retinal diseases.
 We believe that KSI-301, if approved, has the potential to be an important therapy to treat patients with wet age-related macular degeneration, or wet AMD, diabetic macular edema, or DME, macular edema due to retinal vein occlusion, or RVO, and diabetic retinopathy, or DR.

-We continue to expand the KSI-301 development program towards the goal of having the medicine approved and available to physicians for broad, first-line treatment of patients across all of these indications.
+We have continued to progress and expand the KSI-301 development program towards the goal of having the medicine approved and available to physicians for broad, first-line treatment of patients across all of these indications.
+We are also investing in optimizations of KSI-301's product presentation, such as the early commercial availability of pre-filled syringes that could further support strong commercial uptake.